 PTCL-NOS is a type of T-cell lymphoma – a non-Hodgkin lymphoma that develops from white blood cells called T cells.
 PTCL-NOS includes all T-cell lymphomas that don’t fit into any other category.
-The lymphomas within this group can be quite different to each other.
+The lymphomas within this group can be quite different from each other.
 However, they share some similarities, such as the symptoms they cause.
 When more evidence becomes available in the future, PTCL-NOS is likely to be split into several subtypes of T-cell lymphoma.
 At the moment, it is usually discussed as a single type of lymphoma.

 PTCL-NOS is the most common T-cell lymphoma, accounting for around 1 in 3 cases.
-It can occur at any age, but it is more common to be first diagnosed in people around the age of 60.
-It is more common in men – for every 3 men diagnosed with PTCL-NOS, 2 women are diagnosed.
-Most people have advanced stage disease when they are diagnosed.
+It can occur at any age, but it is more common in people in their 60s.
+It tends to affect more men than women.
+Most people have advanced stage lymphoma when they are diagnosed.

-- the skin can be affected by itchy red patches.
+- The skin can be affected by itchy red patches.

 - prednisolone (a steroid).